SerafimovichEugene/homeflix/README.md

 ##### Required
 - docker
+- node.js 18+
 - `npm i`
-- Set up a folder with video files.
+- Create a folder with video files.
 Only .mp4 file extension supported.
 - Create a file with name .env within repo with the next Environment variables:

 `POSTGRES_USER=postgres`